OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 .. warning::

   This action is not in sync with the hypervisor.
 If the VM is in ``RUNNING`` state make sure the disk is unmounted (preferred), synced or quiesced in some way or another before taking the snapshot.

+.. note:: In vCenter, the save as operation can only be performed when the VM is in POWEROFF state.
+Performing this action in a different state won't work as vCenter cannot unlock the VMDK file.

 .. _disk_hotplugging: